BankApp-project/auth/wiki/Implementation-Details.md

     - **Purpose**: Handles the verification of passkey registration responses and converts the verified data into domain models.
     - **Mechanism**:
-        - Uses `WebAuthnRegistrationManager.createNonStrictWebAuthnRegistrationManager()` for flexible validation
-          suitable for development and testing environments.
+        - Injects `WebAuthnRegistrationManager` bean configured in `WebAuthn4jConfig.java`.
+The current configuration uses the non-strict manager for flexible validation suitable for development and testing environments.
         - Leverages `RegistrationParametersProvider` to construct the verification parameters from session data and configuration.
         - Delegates the final conversion from WebAuthn4J's `RegistrationData` to our domain `Passkey` object to